alvinli222/podsequencing/README.md

 ## Overview

-The Pod Sequence Controller allows you to define an ordered sequence of pods or **pod groups** where scheduling gates are managed based on readiness.
-This enables:

-- **Sequential Pod Startup**: Each pod waits for the previous pod to be ready
-- **Pod Groups**: Multiple pods in a tier that start together, with the next tier waiting for ALL pods in the current tier to be ready
+The Pod Sequence Controller allows you to define ordered **pod groups** where scheduling gates are managed based on readiness.
+Multiple pods in a tier start together, with the next tier waiting for ALL pods in the current tier to be ready.

 This is useful for scenarios such as: